-The Company's Board of Directors expects all non-employee directors, the CEO, the COO (if and when the position is filled) and the CFO to own a meaningful equity interest in the Company to more closely align the interests of directors and executive officers with those of shareholders.
-Accordingly, effective July 29, 2008, the Board of Directors, on the recommendation of the Compensation Committee, established equity ownership guidelines for non-employee directors, the CEO, COO and CFO.
+The Company's Board of Directors expects all non-employee directors, the CEO, the CFO and the COO to own a meaningful equity interest in the Company to more closely align the interests of directors and executive officers with those of shareholders.
+Accordingly, effective July 29, 2008, the Board of Directors, on the recommendation of the Compensation Committee, established equity ownership guidelines for non-employee directors, the CEO, CFO and COO.
 Non-employee directors are required to hold 5,000 shares within 3 years of July 29, 2008 or of election to the Board.
-The executives are required to hold shares with a value equivalent to a multiple of their salary as listed in the table below by the later of December 31, 2013 or five years following their appointment as CEO, COO or CFO.
+The executives are required to hold shares with a value equivalent to a multiple of their salary as listed in the table below by the later of December 31, 2013 or five years following their appointment as CEO, CFO or COO.

 Title Multiple

 CEO 5 x Base Salary

-COO (if applicable) 3 x Base Salary

 CFO 3 x Base Salary

+C00 3 x Base Salary

 Vested and unvested restricted shares count toward the equity ownership guidelines.
-All non-employee directors and the CEO and CFO met the share ownership guidelines as of December 31, 2010.
+All non-employee directors and the executives, except for Mr. McDonough, who joined the Company in August 2010 and was appointed COO in August 2011, met the share ownership guidelines as of December 31, 2011.